 1. eesel AI

 Why it’s on our list: eesel AI is interesting because it takes a totally different path.
 Instead of making you switch helpdesks, it works like a smart AI layer that connects right to the tools you already have.
-This means you can automate frontline support, get draft replies for your agents, and sort tickets without the giant headache of moving everything to a new system.
-It’s designed for teams who want good AI without blowing up their current setup.
+This means you can automate frontline support, get draft replies for your agents, and sort tickets without the need to move everything to a new system.
+It’s designed as a complementary option for teams who want good AI that enhances their current setup.

 Pros:

-• It works with your current tools: It has one-click integrations for platforms like Zendesk, Freshdesk, and Intercom.
+It works with your current tools: It has one-click integrations for industry leaders like Zendesk, Freshdesk, and Intercom.
 Your team doesn't have to change how they work.

-• Predictable pricing: The plans are based on how many interactions the AI handles, not how many agents you have or resolutions it makes.
-Your bill won't give you a surprise after a busy month.
+Predictable pricing: The plans are based on how many interactions the AI handles, not how many agents you have or resolutions it makes.
+Your bill remains stable even during busy months.

 Cons:

-• You need an existing helpdesk: Since it’s an AI layer, it's not a standalone platform.
-You need to already be using something like Zendesk or Front.
+You need an existing helpdesk: Since it’s an AI layer, it's not a standalone platform.
+It is designed to work within your foundational ecosystem like Zendesk or Front.

 Pricing: